jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 The Baha'i Faith does not exclude competition, but both the means and end are proscribed.
-As in sports, it is fairly clear when a compitition is meant to bring out the best in individuals, as opposed to an excercise in gamesmanship where the goal is to win by any means necessary, frequently be causing actual direct or indirect harm to others.
+As in sports, it is fairly clear when a compitition is meant to bring out the best in individuals, and when it is simply an excercise in gamesmanship where the goal is to win by any means necessary, frequently be bringing direct or indirect harm to others.
 A fellow competitor is never an opponent.
 A compilation of Baha'i writings titled "Vying in Service" (June 3, 1987) is directed at this subject.
-The mere title is enough to indicate the proper attitude one must take for competition.
+The title alone is enough to indicate the proper attitude one must take for competition.

 ## Conclusion: The Baha'i Call for Unity

+By now the conclusion is plain.
+The problem with individualism is not the freedom it grants people to speak their minds, choose their own professions, leave their home countries, or even wear funny haircuts.
+It is instead the license it gives to self-adulation, to contention and conflict, and the glorification of ruinous competition over resources.
+A study of the writings clearly shows the very particular sort of individualism that is deplored.

+The watchword for this is unity.
+One cannot have unity when individuals are repressed and their development stunted by conformity, but one also cannot have unity when liberties of all sorts allow society to be consumed by a low-grade war of all against all.
+Rather than belabor the point, I'll simply point to two writings about unity to conclude.

 >  The unity which is productive of unlimited results is first a unity of
 >  mankind which recognizes that all are sheltered beneath the overshadowing